opsschool/curriculum/troubleshooting_101.rst

 focusing on what will happen as a result of the crisis, focus on what needs to be done to bring the system back up.
 Deal with the results later, after fixing the immediate failure.
 The fallout of the crisis might be terrible, but it will almost certainly be worse if the immediate problem isn't fixed.
+A calm mind can carefully analyze a situation to determine the best solution.
+Panic responses do not benefit from the same calculating rationality.

 Different people will adapt to handling crisis situations in different ways.
 Some will adapt the detached, analytical calm of a surgeon.
 Others will